codethat01/Waynflete/README.md

 # Waynflete Algorithm Implementations
-## The Application of Mathematics in Analysing Algorithmic Efficiency by Isaac Eason
+## The Application of Mathematics in Analysing Algorithmic Efficiency

-All of the programs from my Waynflete can be found on this GitHub page in the required folders.
-All of the programs are written in Python.
+### by Isaac Eason

+In each section's folder, all the programs are listed for each algorithm.
+There are the following folders available:
+- Introduction
+  - InsertionSort
+  - MergeSort
+- Problem1
+  - InitalAlgorithm
+  - OptimisedAlgorithm
+- Problem2
+  - FirstAlgorithm
+  - SecondAlgorithm
+  - ThirdAlgorithm

 Each algorithm has a unique folder with two different programs:
 - **user.py**